myabc/myabc.github.com/_posts/2012-4-2-crowd-control.markdown

 tags:   [bundler, ruby]
 ---

-## Crowd-sourcing meets open-source
+## Crowd-funding meets open-source

-Something makes me deeply uncomfortable about [Yehuda Katz]'s ([@wycats]) recently announced [crowd-sourcing effort for rails.app](http://www.kickstarter.com/projects/1397300529/railsapp), and I have been trying to put my finger on it.
+Something makes me deeply uncomfortable about [Yehuda Katz]'s ([@wycats]) recently announced [crowd-funding effort for rails.app](http://www.kickstarter.com/projects/1397300529/railsapp), and I have been trying to put my finger on it.
 To a certain extent, writing anything on the subject is a moot point.
 As of 2nd April, the target of $25,000 has been far exceeded.
 There is clearly interest (and money) in our industry for such a tool.

 Nevertheless, I think [Eric Hodel] [@drbrain] is conflating points in his latest blog post ["On Community Funding of Open Source"](http://blog.segment7.net/2012/03/29/on-community-funding-of-open-source).